On Bayes Risk Lower Bounds: Introduction

-The data processing inequality is not only available for the KL divergence.
-It can be generalized to any divergence belonging to a general family known as $f$-divergences \citep{Csiszar:63, AliSilvey:66}.
-This family includes the KL divergence, chi-squared divergence, squared Hellinger distance, total variation distance and power divergences as special cases.
 For every $f$-divergence, one can define a quantity called $f$-informativity \citep{Csiszar:72} which plays the same role as the mutual information for KL divergence.
 The precise definitions of $f$-divergences and $f$-informativities are given in Section \ref{sec:pre}.
 Utilizing the data processing inequality for $f$-divergence, we prove general Bayes risk lower bounds which hold for every zero-one valued loss $L$ and for arbitrary $\Theta$, $\ac$ and $w$ (Theorem \ref{man}).
 The generalized Fano's inequality~\eqref{intro_gf} is a special case by choosing the $f$-divergence to be KL.
-The proposed Bayes risk lower bounds can also be specialized to other $f$-divergences and have a variety of interesting connections to existing lower bounds in the literature such as Le Cam's inequality, Assouad's lemma (see Theorem 2.12 in \cite{Tsybakov:nonpara}), Birg\'{e}-Gushchin inequality \citep{Gushchin:03, Birge:ineq}, and many minimax lower bounds in \cite{Tsybakov:nonpara} (specifically, Theorem 2.4, 2.5, 2.6 and 2.15 in \cite{Tsybakov:nonpara}).
+The proposed Bayes risk lower bounds can also be specialized to other $f$-divergences and have a variety of interesting connections to existing lower bounds in the literature such as Le Cam's inequality, Assouad's lemma (see Theorem 2.12 in \cite{Tsybakov:nonpara}), Birg\'{e}-Gushchin inequality \citep{Gushchin:03, Birge:ineq}.
 These results are provided in Section \ref{sec:Bayes_01}.
-In Section \ref{sec:compare}, we also provide some qualitative comparisons among the derived Bayes risk lower bounds for different choices of $f$-divergence.
-We argue that Hellinger distance leads to inequalities that are qualitatively quite different (and less useful in certain applications) from the inequalities corresponding to KL and chi-squared divergences.
-We also reason that our lower bounds involving KL/chi-squared are useful even in situations where all pairwise KL/chi-squared divergences are infinite.

-In Section \ref{sec:Bayes_general}, we deal with arbitrary nonnegative valued loss functions $L$ which are not necessarily zero-one valued.
+In Section \ref{sec:Bayes_general}, we deal with nonnegative valued loss functions $L$ which are not necessarily zero-one valued.
 Basically, we use the standard method of lower bounding the general loss function $L$ by a zero-one valued function and then use our results from Section \ref{sec:Bayes_01} for lower bounding the Bayes risk.
 This technique, in conjunction with the generalized Fano's inequality, gives the following lower bound (proved in Corollary \ref{cor:bwl})